-Neon Genesis Evangelion is one of the most critically acclaimed along with being hailed as one of the most thought provoking and influential anime’s, fans will now be excited to learn that the distribution license for the series has been picked up by Netflix.
+Neon Genesis Evangelion is one of the most critically acclaimed along with being hailed as one of the most thought provoking and influential anime’s.
+Fans will be excited to learn that the distribution license for the series has been picked up by Netflix.

 During the Anime Lineup Presentation in Tokyo, Netflix announced that they have expanded their library of anime by picking up the distribution rights for several upcoming series and classics.
 They highlight of the announcement was that Netflix has the exclusives digital distribution rights for Neon Genesis Evangelion.

 Netflix also released the following an announcement trailer:

 It has been confirmed that Japanese language version will include the original performances.
 At the moment however, it’s unknown if Netflix will re-dub the English language version.

 The series is set to premier globally sometime in Spring 2019.
 Given that the DVD version has been out of print for sometime and it’s not featured on any legal streaming services, this has been seen as a major win for the Los Gatos based company.